Alive (1993 film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 27 critics, indicating "mixed or average" reviews.

 David Ansen of Newsweek said that, while, "Piers Paul Read's acclaimed book ... paid special attention to the social structure that evolved among the group ...
 Marshall ... downplays the fascinating sociological details—and the ambiguities of character—in favor of action, heroism and a vague religiosity that's sprinkled over the story like powdered sugar."

 Others, such as Ray Green, praised the tactful nature of the film stating that, "despite the potential for lurid sensationalism, Marshall manages to keep his and the film's dignity by steering an effectively downbeat course through some grim goings on thanks in no small manner to the almost allegorical ring of Shanley's stylized dialogue."
 Green continues by describing the film as, "thrilling and engrossing as it is at times, Alive is more than an action film—in its own way it is also a drama of ideas, and of the human spirit as well."

 Roger Ebert gave the film a mixed two-and-a-half stars out of a possible four.
 He praised the "first-rate cast" and cinematography.
 Yet he wrote: "There are some stories you simply can't tell.
 The story of the Andes survivors may be one of them [due to the] sheer enormity of the experience."
 He also questioned the realism of how normal the actors' bodies looked after portraying two months of near-starvation.

 The film grossed $36.7 million in the United States and Canada and $45.8 million internationally for a worldwide total of $82.5 million.

 J. A. Bayona and Society of the Snow

-J. A. Bayona, director of the 2023 film Society of the Snow which also depicted the Uruguayan Air Force Flight 571 crash and its aftermath, received an email from Frank Marshall.
-Bayona said that Marshall told him "how much he loved" Society of the Snow.
+Marshall and J. A. Bayona had previously worked together on the 2018 film Jurassic World: Fallen Kingdom.
+Bayona, director of the 2023 film Society of the Snow which also depicted the Uruguayan Air Force Flight 571 crash and its aftermath, received an email from Marshall telling him "how much he loved" Society of the Snow.
 Bayona went on to say that Alive "created an impact on a whole generation and, somehow, that film also is the product of its time, you know.
 That was shot in a studio, in a Hollywood studio.
 Shot in English.
 Maybe [it] was too soon, especially for the families of the deceased, to be part of a movie...
 But it was a very effective film at the time.
 I think that both films complement each other somehow."